Los Angeles Country Club (North) - Golf Digest

-It's on the edge of Tinsel Town, but the architecture of the North Course at Los Angeles Country Club has been solid gold ever since its 2010 restoration by architect Gil Hanse, his associate Jim Wagner and their colleague Geoff Shackelford.
-It matters not that Hanse's team didn't replicate the bunkering style of original architect George C. Thomas, but rather the more visually exciting style of Thomas's associate, William P. Bell.
-The hole strategies will play sensationally when LA North hosts the 2017 Walker Cup and the 2023 U.S. Open.
+It’s on the edge of Tinsel Town, but the architecture of the North Course at Los Angeles Country Club has been solid gold ever since its 2010 restoration by architect Gil Hanse, his associate Jim Wagner and their colleague Geoff Shackelford.
+It matters not that Hanse’s team didn’t replicate the bunkering style of original architect George C. Thomas, but rather the more visually exciting style of Thomas’s associate, William P. Bell.
+The hole strategies reinstituted by Hanse will play sensationally when LA North hosts the 2023 U.S. Open.

 Panelist comments: